Gain Access to My Writing Resource Drive!

 I display the writing process.

-The writing process is an important part of every day of our writing instruction.
-I display the writing process on a bulletin board in our writing area for the entire year.
+The process is an important part of every day of our writing instruction.
+I display it on a bulletin board in our writing area for the entire year.
 Every time we start a writing mini-lesson, I go to the bulletin board and we mark where we’re at in the writing process.
 Even though this board has to be covered for the test, they will 100% know what’s on it since we are using it every single day.

-I also often talk with my students about how sometimes we move around the writing process.
+I also often talk with my students about how sometimes we move around this process.
 For example, we may revise and edit multiple times during our drafts when we meet for group writing conferences.
 We may also discuss throughout.

 My students use the writing process.
 Repeatedly.

-When you’re talking about the writing process every day, and your students are using it every day, they will use it on the test.
+When you’re talking about this every day, and your students are using it every day, they will use it on the test.
 All you need to do is give them a quick reminder the day before the test.